The Restoration - Funders & Partners

 She was missing her top two decks (bridge and flying bridge), which had been removed before she left Paris.
 She had been looted for many of her original features and portholes and the cold and damp had started to take hold.

 Another breakthrough was major financial support from Ulster Garden Villages, a local philanthropic Trust, followed by a donation from the Belfast Harbour Commissioners.
 With three new funders secured in the first six months, this provided the momentum for the project and helped to encourage support from other sources.
-For example, in 2008/09 the project was appointed as the charity of the year by the Institute of Directors, which symbolised strong support for Nomadic from Northern Ireland's business community.
+In 2008/09 the project was appointed as the charity of the year by the Institute of Directors, which symbolised strong support for Nomadic from Northern Ireland's business community.
 In addition, a local group, Better Belfast, who were involved in providing organisations with small grants to support the development of Belfast's "product", also provided a generous sum.

 The next challenge was to find a permanent place for Nomadic, where the restoration could be completed and where eventually she could be opened to the public.
 Hamilton Dock had been unused since the 1990's but with the support of Belfast Harbour Commissioners and Titanic Quarter the dock was prepared as a new 'home' for Nomadic and she 'moved in' in August 2009.
 This helped to expand the project and the restoration of the dock was added to the Trust's restoration plans.